 Homework and Spellings

 This term homework will go out every Friday.
-It will generally be learning times tables, Mathletics or an occasional topic activity.
+It will generally be learning times tables, mathletics or an occasional topic activity.
 Homework will be due in on a Thursday.
-Spelling books are due in every Monday as they will be tested on this day.
-Spellings will be sent home on a Tuesday.
+Spelling books are due in every Tuesday as they will be tested on this day.